 The Applicant also proposes to enter into a Voluntary Planning Agreement (VPA) with Council to provide greater certainty to the timing and delivery of local infrastructure.
-This VPA is proposed to acknowledge the value of infrastructure that will be delivered under this DA in satisfying any developer contribution demands generated by the proposal.
-Separate correspondence to this effect was forwarded to Council on 20 September 2019.
+This VPA is proposed to acknowledge the value of infrastructure that is proposed to be delivered by this DA in satisfying any developer contribution demands generated by the proposal.
+Separate correspondence to this effect was forwarded to Council on 20 September 2019 and 7 February 2020.